CodeReclaimers/neat-python/docs/config_file.rst

   There is also a ``min_species_size`` configuration parameter, defaulting to 2, although it is not written out by `DefaultReproduction.write_config`.

+.. index:: ! genome
-.. index:: ! genome DefaultGenome
+.. index:: !
+DefaultGenome

 [DefaultGenome] section
 -----------------------